grgur/smart-dev-vocabulary/Readme.md

 ## Isomorphic
 Comes from a mathematical term **isomorphism**.
 Two objects are equal in form or shape if isomorphism exists between them.
 Kudos to whomever came up with that when isomorphic apps emerged.
 Dumbed down with term **universal**, to make it more understandable for the common folk.
 A welcome improvement ([thanks Michael Jackson](https://medium.com/@mjackson/universal-javascript-4761051b7ae9#.ckm0ema2p))

+## Idempotent
+Describes an operation or process that, when repeated, leaves a system in the same end state.
+For example, with POSIX tools, if you `rm -f README.md` the file `README.md` will be absent from the file system after you run this command, whether it was there before or not.
+This word is big in DevOps circles, good system provisioning scripts will leave the system in the desired state whether they start out running on a freshly installed system, or whether they have been run on a system that was provisioned with a previous version of the scripts.

 ## Idiomatic
 Writing software using very specific language-specific guidelines or functionalities.
 Useful for those trying to write Java code in JavaScript.